Edwin Arthur Jones

 Edwin Arthur Jones, (June 28, 1853 – January 9, 1911) was an American composer.
-He was called "one modest man who knows the power of music" by Edward Everett Hale.
-These include a masterful cantata and a large oratorio in three parts, modeled after Handel's Messiah.
+His works include a cantata and a large oratorio in three parts, modeled after Handel's Messiah.

 Early life and education

-Edwin Arthur Jones was born at 9 Pearl Street in Stoughton, Massachusetts on June 28, 1853.
+Edwin Arthur Jones was born in Stoughton, Massachusetts, on June 28, 1853.
 After studies at the New England Conservatory of Music in violin, organ and harmony, Jones entered Dartmouth College in 1872.

-That same year, when he was only 19, Jones was a violinist among the thousands of instrumentalists and singers who played at the World's Peace Jubilee and International Musical Festival in Boston, organized by bandmaster Patrick Gilmore.
+That same year, Jones was a violinist among the thousands of instrumentalists and singers who played at the World's Peace Jubilee and International Musical Festival in Boston, organized by bandmaster Patrick Gilmore.
 One of the special invited guests was the Viennese composer, Johann Strauss Jr., who performed some of his popular waltzes.

-E.A.
-Jones graduated from Dartmouth College in 1876, where he was Class President, Director of the Dartmouth Glee Club, First violinist in the Dartmouth College Orchestra, one of the editors of the college newspaper, and he was named Captain of the Dartmouth Big Green baseball team in 1875.
+Jones graduated from Dartmouth College in 1876, where he was Class President, Director of the Dartmouth Glee Club, First violinist in the Dartmouth College Orchestra, one of the editors of the college newspaper, and Captain of the Dartmouth Big Green baseball team in 1875.

-First Compositions
+First compositions

 After graduation, he went to Baltimore to help his family run a store.
-His first major composition was a delightful set of waltzes for solo piano, The Farewell Waltzes, which he had composed while at Dartmouth College.
+His first major composition was a set of waltzes for solo piano, The Farewell Waltzes, which he had composed while at Dartmouth College.
 This composition was published in Baltimore in 1874.
 He also made an arrangement for chamber orchestra.

-Six years later, in 1880, his First String Quartet was performed at the Peabody Concervatory in Baltimore, where it was well received.
+Six years later, in 1880, his First String Quartet was performed at the Peabody Concervatory in Baltimore.
 He then returned to his home town in Massachusetts.